priyankathakur12/python-basics/README.md

-declare a variale n and pass the raw_input value with the help of assigenment operator(=). use for loop,the loop prints stars according to the value of variable i print the values ('*')
+declare a variale n and pass the raw_input value with the help of assigenment operator(=). use for loop,and take a variable i,the loop prints stars according to the range(n,0,-1) i stores the values of range prints '*' and i